lrghust/simple-gossip-database-example/README.md

 - Message of the state of replicas in a specific frequency.
 Update *ReplicaState*.

 ### 2.4 Database Replica Node
 The database replicas synchronize the state and reach consensus by **gossip** protocol.
+For the convenience to observe message transferring, The frequency of gossip is set to 1 message/second, which means while transferring messages using gossip, a node will pick a neighbor node and send message once a second.
 A new replica can add to the system directly by running this file.

 #### Gossip